cybergu0ck/notes/README.md

 ## Headings

-- The topic name should be the name of the file and should not be used again as `#` Heading.
+- The name of the topic should be the `#` heading.

+  - At one point, file names represented the topic and `#` started with sub topics.
+This is not good if markdown is converted to pdf as filename won't be in the body of the pdf.

 - The addition of `#` and the `<br>` should be 5.
   - A single `#` heading should be preceeded by four `<br>`.